-For you the purpose of the Asana is more traditional in the sense that it is a preparation for your body to sit and meditate?
+You’ve said before that for you the purpose of the Asana is more traditional in the sense that it is a preparation for your body to sit and meditate

 Yes, my students know that in my class too.
 Often I’ll say this is the reason we do 50 chaturangas or a million sun salutes.
 It is to prep your body to sit for a long extended period without interruption.
 For me, it isn’t just exercise.